Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Does the pack make noises that are scary or irritating?

-for dogs
+More backpacks for dogs to consider

 The price, of course, will also step up.

-• multiple adjustment points so you can get the fit just right.
+• multiple adjustment points so you can get the fit just right

 But don't expect this feature-loaded pack to do all of the work.